- About DC Prep

-We will finalize our calendar for SY20-21 using questions and feedback from our families, information about DCPS’s start date, and health guidance from the City.
+We will continue to update our calendar and plan for SY20-21 using questions and feedback from our families, information from DCPS, and health guidance from the City.
 We will continue to update this page and our social media channels with information on SY20-21 as it becomes available.

 To submit a question, comment, or concern regarding DC Prep's COVID-19 response, please click here.

 We will continue to use our distance learning website to provide learning updates as well as academic resources for all PS – 8th students.
 Lastly, the distance learning website also includes our "Summer Reading is Sweet!"
 Incentive.
 See details below.

 All students, including students participating in summer school, are encouraged to participate in our Summer Reading is Sweet Incentive.
 We want all of our students to become avid readers who love books!
 This summer, we are challenging our preschool to 8th grade preppies to read for 1,500 minutes.
 All students who read for 1,500 minute or more, will receive a sweet treat in the fall when they return to school.